momentum-cohort-2019-05/w6-habit-tracker-devin/README.md

 * When working on this project, use feature branches and pull requests to manage your workflow.
 * When working on this project, try pair programming.

-### Goal 0: Users
+### Goal 0: Setup

-* Your application should have a User model (the built-in one is fine) and have registration and login.
-* You do not need to have users click an email link to finish registration -- the simple flow from django-registration-redux is fine.
+* **Already done!** Your application should have a User model (the built-in one is fine) and have registration and login.
+You do not need to have users click an email link to finish registration -- the simple flow from django-registration-redux is fine.
+* You need to create a Django app.
+Run `./manage.py startapp <appname>`.
+If you can't think of a name for your app, `core` is fine.
+* Edit `templates/base.html` to customize your project's style.

 ### Goal 1: Habits